Filing the Arkansas Articles of Organization is Easy!

 To learn everything you need to know about choosing your management structure, read our Management by Members or Managers guide.

-To register your LLC, you will need to file the Articles of Organization with the Secretary of State.
+To register your LLC, you will need to file the Certificate of Organization with the Secretary of State.

-There are two ways to file your Articles of Organization:
+There are two ways to file your Certificate of Organization:

 - Complete the form online.

-Option 1: Select the "Start Form” button under "Articles of Organization for Domestic LLC” to file online.
+OPTION 1: Select the "Start Form” button under "Certificate of Organization for Domestic LLC” to file online.
 Then, fill out the required fields and submit.

-Option 2: Download and mail the Articles of Organization to the Arkansas Secretary of State or submit it in-person.
+OPTION 2: Download and mail the Certificate of Organization to the Arkansas Secretary of State or submit it in-person.

 State Filing Cost: $50